emekaanekwe/emekaanekwe/README.md

 # Hello and Welcome! 😎

-## ##Here is a link to my original Github profile, if you want a bigger picture of my github commmit history.
-I'm still working on merging it with this one## <br /><br />https://github.com/EmekaEnshinyan
+## NOTE: If you want a larger picture of my github commmit history and journey as a self-taught programmer, the link to my original Github profile is below.
+I'm still working on merging it with this one <br /><br />https://github.com/EmekaEnshinyan

 ## 🌱 What I’m currently learning
 ### Theory of Computation, beginning with Gödel's famous paper "On Formally Undecidable Propositions of Principia Mathematica and Related Systems."
 (1931)